ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * REQ_STORED: the access token request that resulted in the AS issuing the first access token of the token series to which T_OLD and T_NEW belong.

-* REQ_RECEIVED: the access token request that resulted in the AS composing T_NEW and uploading it to the RS.
+* REQ_RECEIVED: the access token request that resulted in the AS composing T_NEW and attempting to upload it at the RS with no success.

 The AS performs the following steps.

-1. The AS retrieves from its local storage the access token request REQ_STORED.
-The AS also checks whether REQ_STORED includes the "to_rs" parameter (see {{sec-to_rs}}).
+1. The AS retrieves REQ_STORED from its local storage.

 2. The AS composes a new access token request REQ_BUILT that is equal to REQ_STORED retrieved at Step 1, with the following differences:

    * The "scope" parameter is present in REQ_BUILT if and only if the "scope" parameter is present in the access token request REQ_RECEIVED.
 If present, the "scope" parameter in REQ_BUILT specifies the same scope that is specified by the "scope" parameter within REQ_RECEIVED.

-   * The "token_upload" parameter is included in REQ_BUILT and encodes the same value that was specified by the "token_upload" parameter within the access token request REQ_RECEIVED.

-   * The parameters "to_rs" (see {{sec-to_rs}}) and "cnonce" (see {{Section 5.8.4.4 of RFC9200}}) are not included in REQ_BUILT, even in the case that they are included in REQ_STORED.
+   * The parameters "token_upload" (see {{sec-token_upload}}), "to_rs" (see {{sec-to_rs}}), and "cnonce" (see {{Section 5.8.4.4 of RFC9200}}) are not included in REQ_BUILT.

 3. The AS revokes the access tokens T_OLD and T_NEW, thus ending the token series they belong to.
 The AS can rely on the method defined in {{RFC9770}} to notify about the revoked access tokens.
 Then, the AS deletes REQ_STORED from its local storage.

-4. The AS processes REQ_BUILT as if it was received from C, which results in issuing an access token T_NEXT as the first access token of a new token series.
+4. The AS processes REQ_BUILT as if it was received from C.

+   If the AS successfully processes REQ_BUILT, the AS issues an access token T_NEXT as the first access token of a new token series.
 Like for T_NEW, also T_NEXT is issued to C, for the same targeted audience, and per the same profile of ACE.

    Like any other access token request that results in starting a new token series, the AS stores REQ_BUILT throughout the duration of the new token series to which T_NEXT belongs.

-5. If, at Step 1, the AS determined that REQ_STORED did not include the "to_rs" parameter, the AS moves to Step 6.

-   Otherwise, the AS replies to C with an access token response consistent with the issue of T_NEXT as the first access token of a new token series.
-In particular, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).
-Further details about the access token response are defined later in this section.
+5. The AS replies to REQ_RECEIVED with an access token response consistent with the issue of T_NEXT as the first access token of a new token series.
+In particular, the following applies to the access token response:

-   Then, this procedure terminates.

-6. Per the SDC workflow, the AS uploads T_NEXT to the RS, by sending a protected POST request to the authz-info endpoint at the RS.
-This is identical to the case where the AS uses the SDC workflow to upload at the RS the first access token of a new token series, following an access token request that actually asks for the issue of such an access token (see {{sec-as-token-upload}}).

-   When receiving a response from the RS, the AS replies to C with an access token response, consistent with the issue of the access token T_NEXT.
-In particular, the following applies.

-   * If the AS receives a successful response from the RS, the access token response includes the "token_upload" parameter encoding the value 2 (see {{sec-token_upload-resp}}).
-Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in REQ_BUILT.

-   * If the AS receives an error response from the RS, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).

-   In the case that the access token T_NEXT targets a group-audience (see {{Section 6.9 of RFC9200}}), what is specified in {{sec-token_upload-resp}} about the token upload at the RSs in the group-audience applies to T_NEXT.

-   Further details about the access token response are defined below.

-With reference to the access token response sent at Step 5 or Step 6:
+   * The "access_token" parameter is present and specifies the access token T_NEXT.

+   * The "token_upload" parameter is present and encodes the value 2 (see {{sec-token_upload-resp}}).

-* The "scope" parameter has to be present if: i) it was present in REQ_BUILT and the access rights granted to C are different from the requested ones; or ii) it was not present in REQ_BUILT and the access rights granted to C are different from the default ones.
+   * The "scope" parameter is present if and only if: i) it was present in REQ_BUILT and the access rights granted to C are different from the requested ones; or ii) it was not present in REQ_BUILT and the access rights granted to C are different from the default ones.

-* If the "scope" parameter is not present, then the granted access rights are those requested by the "scope" parameter in REQ_BUILT if present therein, or the default access rights otherwise.
+     If the "scope" parameter is not present, then the granted access rights are those requested by the "scope" parameter in REQ_BUILT if present therein, or the default access rights otherwise.

-In any case, the granted access rights are specified by the issued access token T_NEXT.
+     The granted access rights are specified by the issued access token T_NEXT.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}